top of page

 Amy is passionate about sharing her journey and educating others about mold-related health issues, believing that knowledge and community support are essential in overcoming these challenges.

-A rare native Charlestonian, Amy resides in James Island with her husband, son and four-legged fur babies, enjoying nature, beach outings, and cheering on her son in baseball.
+A rare native Charlestonian, Amy resides in James Island with her husband, son and four-legged fur babies, enjoying nature, beach outings, and cheering on her son in sports.
 Faith is integral to her life, and she actively participates in community activities at her church.